Serious Defense For Escalated DUI Charges

 - DUI while driving on a suspended license

 Remember, these penalties are not a foregone conclusion.
 It may be possible to get the charges reduced.
-There may be facts in your favor to fight for an acquittal in court.
+There may be facts in your favor to fight for an acquittal or reduction in court.
 We can help you explore your options, so you can make the most informed decision about how to move forward.

 Charged With Drunk Driving?
 Contact Us.